What is the FTSE 100 Index?

 You can learn more about what CFDs are and how to trade CFDs in our video on “What Is CFD Trading.”

 The London Stock Exchange Group (LSEG) owns the FTSE group which manages the FTSE100, FTSE250, and other FTSE indices.

 They are responsible for calculating and updating the daily valuation of the indices.
-They also meet every quarter to review the status of companies on the listing and discuss the eligibility of growing companies who may be added to the listing.
+They also meet every quarter to review the status of FTSE 100 companies and discuss the eligibility of growing companies that may be added to the listing.

 Since the FTSE100 lists the 100 largest companies on the London Stock Exchange, its value fluctuates throughout the trading day.
-As listed above, Plus500 CFDs allow for you to trade on fluctuations throughout the day, but official numbers are published by the LSEG after each day’s closing.
+As listed above, Plus500 CFDs allow you to trade on fluctuations throughout the day, but official numbers are published by the London Stock Exchange Group (LSEG) after each day’s closing.